google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

 ### `IS_READY_TO_PAY` intent

 The permission check can be accomplished by checking `Binder.getCallingUid()`.
-The `onBind()` method in a Service is called only once during the lifetime of the Service.
-If multiple apps connect to the Service while it’s alive, they will all get the same instance.
+The `onBind()` method in a `Service` is called only once during the lifetime of the `Service`.
+If multiple apps connect to the `Service` while it’s alive, they will all get the same instance.
 This means, that multiple apps may be talking to same instance of the payment app’s `IsReadyToPayService`.
 Therefore, permission check must happen inside of `isReadyToPay()` call.

 ```java
 PackageManager pm = getPackageManager();